Stiffstream/restinio/README.md

 IGNORE ALL THE FOLLOWING

 IGNORE ALL THE FOLLOWING
 IGNORE ALL THE FOLLOWING

 ## Getting started

-Internal logic of *RESTinio* is separated from maintaining `asio::io_context` directly by a wrapper class.
-In most cases it would be enough to use one of standard wrappers.
-The first one is provided by
-`use_existing_io_context( asio::io_context & )`
-and is a proxy for user managed `asio::io_context` instance.
-And the second is the one provided by `create_child_io_context( unsigned int thread_pool_size )` that creates an object with `asio::io_context` inside that runs on a thread pool and is managed by server object.
-Child io_context running on a single thread is used in example.

-Template class `restinio::http_server_t<TRAITS>` encapsulates server logic.
-It has two parameters: the first one is a wrapper for `asio::io_context` instance passed as `io_context`, and the second one is a `server_settings_t<TRAITS>` object that defines server port, protocol (ipv4/ipv6), timeouts etc.

 Server settings are set with lambda.